c2dc/iplite-sbseg2022/nuttx/Documentation/components/nxgraphics/nxtk.rst

   :param rect:
      The location within the toolbar window to be retrieved.
   :param plane:
-     TSpecifies the color plane to get from.
+     Specifies the color plane to get from.
   :param dest:
-     TThe location to copy the memory region.
+     The location to copy the memory region.
   :param deststride:
      The width, in bytes, of the dest memory.